1957 Academy Awards®

 - Elia Kazan's A Face in the Crowd with Andy Griffith in his remarkable screen debut as the vicious, ambitious and power-hungry hillbilly philosopher Lonesome Rhodes, and Patricia Neal as journalist Marcia Jeffries

-None of the actors in the jury in 12 Angry Men (Henry Fonda as Mr. Davis (liberar juror No. 8), E.G. Marshall, Ed Begley, or Lee J. Cobb) received an acting Oscar nomination.
+None of the actors in the jury in Sidney Lumet's 12 Angry Men (Henry Fonda as Mr. Davis (liberal, stoic and compassionate Juror No. 8), E.G. Marshall, Ed Begley, or Lee J. Cobb) received an acting Oscar nomination.
 And William Holden was neglected in the oft-nominated Best Picture winner The Bridge On The River Kwai as American POW Shears.